 How is information in the geographic areas reported?

-This data reflects the change in small business employment across the U.S. by U.S. Census Divisions, aggregated from data from the Intuit customers in the States in each Division.
-It's based on aggregate and anonymous payroll data from approximately 170,000 small business employers who use Intuit Online Payroll.
-The month-to-month changes are seasonally adjusted and informative about the overall economy.
+This data reflects the change in small business employment by U.S. Census Divisions, aggregated from Intuit Online Payroll customer data in the States in each Division.

 See the description of our methodology here .